| | | |

 Notes

-• Another refined sugar swap for is a stevia-based sweetener.
-I also really like Whole Earth sweeteners and Truvia brown sugar blend.
-However, Micro Ingredients Monk Fruit with Allulose sweetener is my current top choice as a substitute for regular sugar in baking.
-It has the best flavor and texture without a weird aftertaste.
-For the OG version go with light brown sugar and granulated sugar. *This recipe originally used Purecane sugar alternative, but sadly, they are no longer in business.
+• Sugar-free options: I really like Whole Earth sweetener and Truvia brown sugar blend.
+However, Micro Ingredients Monk Fruit with Allulose sweetener (product linked in the post) is my current top choice as a substitute for regular sugar in baking.
+It has the best flavor and texture without a weird aftertaste. *This recipe originally recommended Purecane sugar alternative, but sadly, they are no longer in business.
+Be sure to watch the crisp topping while baking because the sugar alternatives seem to brown faster.
+During baking, you can cover the top with foil if the topping is perfectly golden before the apples are soft.

 • When sprinkling the apples with cinnamon, I recommend starting with about a teaspoon and adjusting to your taste preference.